 Flowers are blooming, the sun is shining and there’s a fresh new summer dish on our menu to celebrate the start of the summer season.
 Malabar Fish Curry is one of our favorite dishes for summertime.
 It’s easy to prepare on those busy summer days or nights when you’re out enjoying the best time and weather of the year.
 You can check it out on our menu or prepare it for yourself at home with the recipe below.

 This curry is a fresh, creamy, spicy, tangy dish that originates from the Indian state of Kerala situated in the Southern part of the country, along the Malabar coast.
 This tasty dish will transport you to the tropical, palm tree filled shorelines of the Malabar coast known for its relaxed pace of life.
 It boasts an exotic array of flavors including fresh ground coconut, ginger root, turmeric, fresh tamarind and bright green chilli.
 Oh, and of course, you favorite fresh fish from the local seafood market!
-If you’re living in or visiting Vancouver, check out the best 10 seafood markets the city has to offer.
+If you’re living in or visiting Vancouver, check out our Main street location offering traditional Indian seafood.

 Once you’ve gathered all of the ingredients, you can put the recipe together in about 30 minutes.